SriramRajagopal42/YosemiteTalusProj/README.md

 ## Step 6: Download all files from GEE
 Repeat Step 5 for the remaining tasks.

-## Step 7: Create Chunks and MegaNumpy folders
+## Step 7: Create Chunks, Output, and MegaNumpy folders
-Go to Google Drive and create 2 empty folders
+Go to Google Drive and create 3 empty folders

 Folder 1: